SasukeFreestyle/XTLS-Iran-Reality/README.md

 This guide is written for Ubuntu 22.04 LTS but any Debian based distro should also work.

 ### What you need before starting this guide.
 Prerequisites
-- VPS or any other computer / Virtual-Machine running Ubuntu 22.04 LTS or a Debian based distro
+- VPS or any other computer / Virtual-Machine running Ubuntu 22.04 LTS or a Debian based distro.
 - SSH or terminal/console access to your server.
 - You need to know your username (the username when you log into Ubuntu)
 - Port 443 open in your router or/and firewall.